espinr/quick-app-quick-start/README.md

 You can install quick apps directly from the device file system.

-Use the Quick App Debugger to locate and open a new rpk file (`Install with file`).
+Use the Quick App Debugger to locate and open a new rpk file (`INSTALL WITH FILE`).

 ### Test the Quick App on Your Device